-R W Christie (appointed 1 May 2019)
+R W Christie

-Directors' Report for the Year Ended 31 March 2020 (continued)
+Directors' Report for the Year Ended 31 March 2021 (continued)

 Statement of directors' responsibilities

 The directors are responsible for preparing the Annual Report and the Financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have prepared the group and parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law).